Anti-concentration is (almost) all you need

 \paragraph*{Preliminaries.} We consider a system of $n$ qudits of local dimension $q$.
+Given a probability measure $\nu$ on $\U(q^n)$, the (average) \emph{collision probability} $\mathbb{E}_{U\sim \nu} \sum_{x\in [q]^n} p_x(U\ket{0})^2$ is the probability that a given outcome $x$ is observed twice (a collision) upon measuring the state $U\ket{0}$ in the computational basis.
+We want to assume that this quantity does not depend on $x$ ($\nu$ has the \emph{hiding property}), e.g.~because $\nu$ is invariant under $X$ gates.
+Then, the collision probability is, up to a dimensional factor, equal to:

-The collision probability \eqref{eq:collision-probability} is minimal for circuits producing uniform outcome distributions (e.g.~a layer of Hadamards), $Z_\mathrm{uni} = q^{-2n}$, while for Haar-random unitaries, we have $Z_\haar = 2 q^{-n} (q^n+1)^{-1}$.
-We say that $\nu$ \emph{anti-concentrates} if $Z_\nu \leq \alpha q^{-2n}$ for some $\alpha \geq 1$.
-While generally speaking any $\alpha \geq 1$ will do, we consider in the following the case $Z_\nu \leq ( 1 + \varepsilon) Z_\haar$ with $\varepsilon \in [0,1)$.
-Previous results on anti-concentration of random quantum circuits (RQCs) show that any constant $\varepsilon$ can be achieved at the cost of a constant overhead in the total number of gates \cite{dalzell_random_2022,barak_spoofing_2021}.
+In a slight abuse of language, we will also call $Z_\nu$ the collision probability.
+It is minimal for circuits producing uniform outcome distributions (e.g.~a layer of Hadamards), $Z_\mathrm{uni} = q^{-2n}$, while for Haar-random unitaries, we have $Z_\haar = 2 q^{-n} (q^n+1)^{-1}$.
+We say that $\nu$ (strongly) \emph{anticoncentrates} if $Z_\nu \leq \alpha q^{-2n}$ for some $\alpha \geq 1$.
+This implies that the outcome distributions of such circuits anticoncentrate in the original sense, i.e.~a concentration of probability cannot happen for at least a constant fraction of instances \cite{hangleiter_anticoncentration_2018}.
+Although being strictly weaker, anticoncentration is often equated with the convergence of the collision probability in the random circuits literature and we follow this convention in this paper.
+While, generally speaking, any constant $\alpha \geq 1$ will do, we here consider the case $Z_\nu \leq ( 1 + \varepsilon) Z_\haar$ with $\varepsilon \in [0,1)$.
+It is expected that any constant $\varepsilon$ can be achieved at the cost of a constant overhead in the total number of gates \cite{dalzell_random_2022,barak_spoofing_2021}.